hiimvikash/css/README.md

 - You want to finally _understand_ **why** things work the way they do
 - You’re tired of tutorials that assume you already know everything
 - You want to **build a strong foundation** and stop being scared of CSS
+> You’re not a complete beginner — but also not looking for “Advanced CSS” tricks.
+  This repo is about fundamentals: writing simple CSS with confidence, not guessing.

 ---